lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 <!-- End of IANA Considerations section -->

 # Security Considerations

 ## Public Key Algorithm Selection Criteria

 The composite algorithm combinations defined in this document were chosen according to the following guidelines:

 1. A single RSA combination is provided at a key size of 3072 bits, matched with NIST PQC Level 3 algorithms.
 1. Elliptic curve algorithms are provided with combinations on each of the NIST [RFC6090], Brainpool [RFC5639], and Edwards [RFC7748] curves.
-NIST PQC Levels 1 - 3 algorithms are matched with 256-bit curves, while NIST levels 4 - 5 are matched with 384-bit elliptic curves.
+NIST PQC level 1 candidates are provided, matched with 256-bit elliptic curves, intended for constrained use cases.
+NIST levels 3 algorithms are matched with NIST 384-bit, brainpool 256-bit and and Ed25519 curves, while NIST level 5 are matched with 384-bit elliptic curves.
 This provides a balance between matching classical security levels of post-quantum and traditional algorithms, and also selecting elliptic curves which already have wide adoption.
-1. NIST level 1 candidates are provided, matched with 256-bit elliptic curves, intended for constrained use cases.

 If other combinations are needed, a separate specification should be submitted to the IETF LAMPS working group.
 To ease implementation, these specifications are encouraged to follow the construction pattern of the algorithms specified in this document.